muratk5n/thirdwave/en/README.md

 <img src="https://drive.google.com/uc?export=view&id=1B2wf9R7AMH1d7Vw6e2mucLbIQ5NSjir7"/>

+---

+NYT: " The Indian government has begun a campaign for the return of a historic 105.6-carat diamond that was either a gift to Queen Victoria from the maharajah of Punjab in 1849 or stolen by the British, depending on some widely divergent perspectives"

+---

+😆 😆

+WION: "Queen Consort Camilla to get Queen Elizabeth II's famous Kohinoor crown"

+---

+France 24: "From mistress to Queen Consort: the redemption of Camilla"

+---

 Plus low leader approv would increase MP chances of loss, they have every reason to vote the leader out.